two jars of home made tomato chutney

 A large green crates full of green and red apples

-Other herbs like parsley, basil or rocket I make into pesto or other paste’s.
-That way I can keep them in a jar for months and use a spoon when needed.
+Herbs like parsley, basil or rocket can be made into pesto or other paste’s.
+That way you can keep them in a jar for months and use a spoon when needed.

 If you have the space to plant big crops of things that can be stored for a long time.
 That is the best step towards becoming self sufficient.